What is Beauty?

 Where are we in the process of creation?
 Which day is it?
 A genetic engineer announced the morning of the eighth day, recently.
 A beautiful day it might become, he hoped, because he wasn’t able to judge the probabilities of seeing beauty or ugliness at the end of the day.
 In fact, he thought he would make the weather himself, with his best will.
 After we have understood the conditions for successful creation, we can tell him: If mind would try to improve its own biological roots within a few generations, chaos would be the probable result, with a probability extremely near one.
 The beauty which we can imagine in the realm of ideas, if we allow for arbitrary combinations of genes from the pools of all species, is overwhelming.
 Marvelous children, men and women, beautiful, healthy and joyful for more than a century, living in a world full of sophisticated gadgets and a moderate selection of fantastically useful and cheaply produced other creatures … For fun, we may even make animals which Hieronymus Bosch might have painted!
 Why should all this be devilish?

 We have understood now: With too many trials at a front near the old time-tested attractors of our material roots, the probability of reaching new viable attractors is practically zero, whereas the probability of losing the old attractors and of starting to tumble and become unstable, is nearly one.
 The example makes it perfectly obvious where human creativity is likely to succeed, and where not.
 In our imagination, in poems, novels and pictures, we are certainly allowed to try other worlds – if their interaction with the real one is sufficiently weak.
 Our creativity must concentrate in our purely mental activity, which leaves the old world intact.
 We are still on the seventh day!
 God’s rest does not mean that creation has stopped.
 This is impossible, as we have seen.
 The front of creativity has moved to our mental abilities.
 But our main task on the seventh day is “to praise God”.
-In truth of complex attractors which it can reach”.
+In the clumsy language of this article that is: “Let your mind come near the truth of complex attractors which it can reach”.
 This includes the attractors of pre-mental reality, God’s creation of six days – which must not be abandoned, of course – and it includes all human ideas and works of art which are not in destructive conflict with those.
 We are back with Augustine.
 As mind wriggles near this kind of truth, it perceives beauty.

 Creation and perception of beauty are both creative processes.
 In a first step, some part of reality has been created by the organization of accidents near complex viable attractors in the space of possibilities, i.e. in heaven.
 This may be part of the “outside” world, produced by the cosmos, the biosphere or by people in the form of works of art and craft or as communicable ideas, like poetry or music.
 In perception, the other creative step, a human brain interacts with this reality, and its neural activity, the mind, wriggles about the resulting patterns.
 If the fluctuations between newly excited patterns and the memory reach cycles in this process, this does not necessarily lead to the perception of beauty.
 If such “recognition” is reached too fast, it may even cause boredom.